Caleb-Briggs1/processing-sketches/Test.md

 The Leap Motion has the abliity to recogonize gestures.
 For example, you can recognize the grab of your hand with getHandGrab().
 In this exmaple, we show how to use getPinchStrength().

-This is what the sketch looks like when no pinching
+This is what the sketch looks like when not pinching
 ![alt text](https://i.imgur.com/xCHFYUY.png)

 This is what it looks like when pinching